Battle of Palembang

 The Battle of Palembang was a battle of the Pacific theatre of World War II.
 It occurred near Palembang, on Sumatra, on 13–15 February 1942.
 The Royal Dutch Shell oil refineries at nearby Plaju (then Pladjoe) were the major objectives for the Empire of Japan in the Pacific War, because of an oil embargo imposed on Japan by the United States, the Netherlands, and the United Kingdom after the Japanese invaded China.
 With the area's abundant fuel supply and airfield, Palembang offered significant potential as a military base to both the Allies and the Japanese.

 Prelude

 Palembang location.
-The map shows the current border, where Indonesia area was then Dutch East Indies.
+The map shows the current border, where Indonesia area was then the Dutch East Indies.